 A groundbreaking set of standards and companion background white paper designed to help communities, states, and the nation build and improve systems of care for children and youth with special health care needs (CYSHCN) has been released by the Association of Maternal & Child Health Programs (AMCHP), with support from the Lucille Packard Foundation for Children's Health.
 The standards address the core components of the structure and process of an effective system of care for CYSHCN and are intended for use or adaption by a wide range of stakeholders at the national, state and local levels.
 UAB Civitan/Sparks Clinics will work with community agencies and partners to incorporate these standards into all aspects of care and policymaking for the CYSHCN population in the state of Alabama.

 Full set of Standards for Children and Youth with Special Health Care Needs

 Background white paper about development of the standards

-The information below is provided in Acrobat PDF files that can be easily downloaded for your use and reference.
+PDF Files: The information below is provided in Acrobat PDF files that can be easily downloaded for your use and reference.
 If you do not have the Acrobat software click here to download the free software.

 - Basic Principles of Good Parent Child Communication

 - Fape-iep goals and objective

 - Name Calling and Teasing